Apostle Islands Base Camp and Kayak Tour

 For standard meeting places and times, see Dates & Fees tab.

-DAY 1: Meet at our beautiful base camp at Little Sand Bay in the afternoon.
+DAY 1: In the afternoon meet at our beautiful base camp at Little Sand Bay.
 Share introductions, review personal gear, participate in a sea kayaking orientation, and get to know new friends.
 Spend the evening at camp roasting marshmallows over the fire, and discuss the coming days' events.

 DAY 2: Get up early for breakfast, review paddling skills and start exploring.
 Depending on the weather and wind direction, explore the spectacular Mawikwe Bay Sea Caves or drive to Red Cliff to explore Buffalo Bay and paddle among shipwrecks.
 Enjoy a casual paddle back to the beach and head back to base camp for dinner.
 Listen to stories about many of the Apostle Islands' shipwrecks around the campfire in the evening.